Project-OSRM/node-osrm/API.md

 });
 ```

-Returns  Location of the node as latitude longitude pair.
+Returns  node location of the node as latitude longitude pair.

 ## `osrm.match`